GoogleCloudPlatform/professional-services/examples/spanner-interleave-subquery/README.md

 For `--pattern` flag please specify the following number.

-1. Run benchmark with separated queries for interleaved tables.
+1. Insert sample data.
-2. Run benchmark with subqueries for interleaved tables.
+2. Run benchmark with separated queries for interleaved tables.
-3. Insert sample data
+3. Run benchmark with subqueries for interleaved tables.

-You might need to run `--pattern=3` prior to running the benchmark for `--pattern=1` or `--pattern=2` to insert sample data.
+You might need to run `--pattern=1` prior to running the benchmark for `--pattern=2` or `--pattern=3` to insert sample data.